hero

 Alexa Variables

-The integration between Alexa & Arduino IoT Cloud supports a limited amount of variables, see the list below:
+The integration between Alexa & Arduino Cloud supports a limited amount of variables, see the list below:

 Other variables used will not appear in the Amazon Alexa app.